Signs of poor audiometry or poor service

 - Someone referred who was a Category 3 (poor hearing), despite knowing about the losses in their hearing for years.

-- Someone who on a Year 2 audiometric test was identified as having good hearing but was also Category 4 (rapid loss) compared to the test from the previous year, but the test from the previous year was clearly rubbish and incorrect however they were still referred.
+- Someone who on a Year 2 hearing test was identified as having good hearing but was also Category 4 (rapid loss) compared to the test from the previous year, but the test from the previous year was clearly rubbish and incorrect however they were still referred.

 In both those cases, the service provider's policy was to refer all Category 3 and 4 cases which is a complete waste of everyone's time.
 In the latter of those the service provider also does the referrals to another part of their own company so they got to charge the client again for the referral, which is just fundamentally immoral.
 That meant they had charged the client for the initial crap test, the second good test, and now a third time for the referral, and all for someone with perfectly good hearing!